danilopeixoto/fem/README.md

 # FEM
-A plugin to simulate finite elements in Maya.
+A plugin for deformable body simulation in Maya.

 Notes
 -----